econoalchemist/Whirlpool/01_Whirlpool-on-mobile.md

 # Whirlpool On Mobile
 This section will demonstrate how to install and setup a new [Samourai Wallet](https://samouraiwallet.com/) on Android.
 Samourai Wallet is a mobile first, privacy-focused Bitcoin wallet.
+Additional, connecting Samourai Wallet to the Desktop Whirlpool GUI will be covered.
 Some of the privacy-enhancing tools built into Samourai Wallet are:

 - Whirlpool, a zero-link CoinJoin implementation
 - BIP47, a reusable payment code protocol